 Next train: You can grab a fast train (AVE) from Estación de Joaquin Sorolla in Valencia to Seville.
 It takes around 5 hours, this is the longest train you will need to get.
 Prices vary but in advance you could get them for around 60€.

-Day 4 & 5 Next stop of Spain by train itineray… Seville!
+Day 4 & 5 Next stop of Spain itinerary by train… Seville!

 Next train: The final stop of the trip will be Madrid, where you can get by getting a train from Seville in around 2 and a half hours and around 40€ if you get it in advance.